JarbasAl/ZZZ_mycroft_jarbas_utils/mycroft_jarbas_utils/skills/audio.md

 automatically as an optional keyword, the utterance_remainder will not search garbage!

-there is another more generic padatious intent, this one triggers with "play X"
+there is another more generic padatious intent, this one triggers with "play X", a AudioBackend.entity was generated and registered for use in .intent files, but it is not needed in this case

     @intent_file_handler("youtube.intent")
     def handle_play_song_padatious_intent(self, message):